Join us in

 For more details, please write to convenor@nsota.info or enter your details into the Contact page.

 Please note: scholarships are only offered to those who wish to study at NSotA.
-We are a counter-institution and do not subsidise wealthy market-state higher-educational bureaucracies.
+We do not subsidise wealthy market-state educational bureaucracies!

 Art Critique Experiment

-The New School of the Anthropocene is born out of a need.
-The mainstream university has proven unable and unwilling to engage with the condition of social crisis and the prospect of ecological ruin that characterise the 21st Century.
+The New School of the Anthropocene is an experiment in counter-nihilism.
+It is aresponse to the inability and unwillingness of the mainstream university to engage with the condition of social crisis and ecological ruin that characterises the 21st Century.

 Agnes Denes standing amid her 1982 public work, “Wheatfield — A Confrontation,” in NYC.
 (Photo: John McGrall)